Back to all articlesai implementation

 1. Reversibility

-If the answer is yes, push toward delegate.
-If the answer is no, push toward surface or keep human.
-Reversibility matters because many AI mistakes are tolerable only when recovery is fast and visible.
+Can the action be undone cheaply and quickly?
+If yes, push toward delegate.
+If no, push toward surface or keep human.
+Many AI mistakes are tolerable only when recovery is fast and visible.

 2. Cost of a single error

+What does one wrong action cost?
 A misrouted internal ticket is annoying.
 A misrouted vendor payment or an incorrect claims denial is not.
-The higher the cost of one bad outcome, the more human oversight the decision deserves.
+The higher the cost of one bad outcome, the more oversight the decision deserves.

 3. Volume

-High-volume decisions are the ones where governance design either creates leverage or destroys it.
-If a human must approve 800 low-risk items a day, the workflow will either grind to a halt or people will rubber-stamp approvals.
+How often does this decision happen?
+If a human must approve 800 low-risk items a day, the workflow either grinds to a halt or people rubber-stamp.
 Volume bends routine, reversible decisions toward delegation.

 4. Data sufficiency

+Has the system earned the right to act?
 If the model has not been measured against a human baseline on this specific decision class, do not delegate it.
-Keep the human in front, use the approval step to collect evidence, and graduate the decision only when the data supports it.
-This is why enterprise AI data strategy is part of governance, not a separate workstream.
+Keep the human in front, use the approval step to collect evidence, and graduate only when the data supports it.
+This is why enterprise AI data strategy is part of governance rather than a separate workstream.

 Why governance-by-committee fails